For more information on Titan see my Titan Home Page.

 I plan on running the multiplayer Titan event again in 2013.

 The WBC will be in Lancaster PA again for 2013.
 The multi-player Titan tournament will run from Tuesday (evening) July 30th through Saturday August 4rd.
-There will be a demo for new players Tuesday evening.
+There will be a demo for new players Tuesday evening at 19.
 Tuesday evening through Thursday will be preliminary play, The semi-finals will be held Friday morning and the finals Saturday morning.
+Two player starts at 20 on Tuesday.
+(Rich might let people still start Wednesday morning, but check with him to be sure.)

 The schedule is as follows.
 Titan is a B event.
 There will be a demo Tuesday night in the Terrace.
 (Rich normally does a two player demo right after.)
-Preliminary heat rounds will be at 18 and 22 on Tuesday and 10, 14, 18 and 22 on Wednesday and Thursday.
-Turnout for Wednesday at 10 will be very low because that is when the two player Titan Tournament starts.
+Preliminary heat rounds will be at 22 on Tuesday and 10, 14, 18 and 22 on Wednesday and Thursday.
+(If you don't want to play two player there may be an opportunity to start a game Tuesday at 18 in Lampeter, though Rich or I will be doing a demo at 19.)
+Turnout for Tuesday night and Wednesday at 10 will be low because of the two player Titan Tournament.
 But if we have at least three people who don't like to play two player, we will start up games.
 The preliminary games will NOT be limited to 4 hours.
 The 4 hour gap is to allow enough players to be eliminated that we have a reasonably sized pool of players available for playing in the next round.
 I leave myself the option to start games off the schedule no less than one hour before the next scheduled time.
 I will do this where I think it will help participation in the event.
 Just because there are enough players present to start a game doesn't mean that I will agree to do so.

 The rules used will NOT be impacted by Valley Games Inc. rereleasing Titan.